Pablo Honey: Recording

 Radiohead recorded Pablo Honey at Chipping Norton Studios in Chipping Norton, Oxfordshire.
 They first attempted to record two songs that EMI was considering for Radiohead's debut single, "Inside My Head" and "Lurgee".
 They made little progress; Kolderie described Radiohead as "desperately inexperienced", and neither they nor the producers liked the choice of songs.
 Kolderie said "Inside My Head" was "not very melodic" and lacked the power of Radiohead's other songs.
 Hufford described the results as "overblown bombastic rock".

 During rehearsals, Radiohead unexpectedly played another song, "Creep".
 They considered it a "throwaway" track, but it impressed the producers.
 At Kolderie's suggestion, they recorded a take, after which everyone in the studio burst into applause.
 EMI were persuaded to make "Creep" Radiohead's debut single.
-According to Kolderie, "everyone [at EMI] who heard Creep just started going insane" and he and Slade were hired to produce the entire album.
+According to Kolderie, "everyone [at EMI] who heard Creep just started going insane" and he and Slade were hired to produce the album.
 Radiohead took elements of "Creep" from the 1972 song "The Air That I Breathe".
-Rondor Music took legal action after "Creep" was released; the songwriters, Albert Hammond and Mike Hazelwood, were given shared royalties and songwriting credits.
+After Rondor Music took legal action, the songwriters, Albert Hammond and Mike Hazelwood, were given shared royalties and songwriting credits.

 Pablo Honey was recorded in three weeks.
 Kolderie described it as a struggle, and said: "It was their first record and they wanted to be the Beatles, and the mix had to have no reverb, and they had all the ideas they'd ever come up with in 20 years of listening to records."
-Kolderie noted the band's studio inexperience, and their difficulty in finishing tracks; still, he enjoyed the work due to the small group and joking atmosphere.
+Kolderie noted the band's studio inexperience and difficulty in finishing tracks, but said he enjoyed the work due to the small group and joking atmosphere.
+He said Pablo Honey was "not cheap", and estimated that it had cost more than £100,000 to record.

+Yorke, Jonny Greenwood and Ed O'Brien overdubbed the same guitar parts multiple times to create a distorted "wall of sound".
 For the introduction to "Anyone Can Play Guitar", Kolderie had everyone in the studio, including the cook, create sounds on guitar.
 "The idea was to live up to the title: anyone can play guitar," he said.
-The guitarist Jonny Greenwood used a paintbrush for his part.
+Greenwood used a paintbrush for his part.
 Radiohead did not like the version of "Lurgee" they recorded with Kolderie and Slade, and used an earlier version, recorded with Hufford at Courtyard, for the album.
-Kolderie said Pablo Honey was "not cheap", and estimated that it had cost more than £100,000 to record.